-Prerequisite: G/T Seminar I and Referral by the G/T Seminar I instructor
+Prerequisite: G/T Seminar I and Referral by G/T I Seminar Instructor

 G/T Seminar II is an interdisciplinary course based on advanced concepts in language arts and mathematics.
 The course targets 11th grade students and places an emphasis on preparation for high stake exams such as the PSAT (National Merit Semifinalist Qualifying Exam).
 Building an educated vocabulary is a key component of the class.
 The four core process goals addressed in this course are critical thinking, creative thinking, independent and group investigations, and personal growth.